 Here we take the analogy one step further.
 We consider an abstract choice setting where the agent must compare alternative inputs x towards the production of a random output y (consider, for example, a hunter-gatherer who is searching for fruit).
-Associated to each level of y, there is a real-valued hedonic utility, or happiness, V(y).
-The agent measures the impact of x by means of the conditional expectation $E[V(y) \mid x]$, where V(y) serves as a "lens" that can adjust to the environment.
-The quality of this measurement, however, is restricted by two constraints.
-The first is an upper and lower bound on the happiness function V(y), which we interpret as a physical limit on the rewards that the brain can produce (e.g., due to its finite number of neurons).
+Associated to each level of y, there will be a real-valued hedonic utility, or happiness, V(y).
+The agent will measure the impact of x by means of the conditional expectation $E[V(y) \mid x]$, where V(y) serves as a "lens" that can adjust to the environment.
+The quality of the measurement will be restricted by two constraints.
+The first is an upper and lower bound on the happiness function V(y), which we interpret as a physical limit on the emotions that the body can produce.
 The second constraint describes a limit on the agent's perception sensitivity: we assume that two alternatives x_1 and x_2 cannot be distinguished by the agent whenever the difference between $E[V(y) \mid x_1]$ and $E[V(y) \mid x_2]$ is smaller than some minimum threshold.
-When combined, these constraints provide the basis for an adaptive V(y).
+When combined, these constraints will provide the basis for an adaptive V(y).

-The fact that the agent's choice is over inputs, while happiness depends on the level of output, leads to a parallel between the evolutionary problem and a standard problem of optimal incentives under moral hazard - where V(y) corresponds to a performance reward for the agent.
-In both cases, the principal who designs V(y) seeks to maximize the signal value of this function (due to measurement limits in the former case, and due to a cost of effort in the latter).
-This parallel is central to our approach, since it allows us to import a number of statistical insights from incentive theory to the study of happiness.
+The fact that the agent's choice is over inputs, while happiness depends on the level of output, will lead to a parallel between the evolutionary problem and a standard problem of optimal incentives under moral hazard -where V(y) corresponds to a performance reward for the agent.
+In both cases, the principal who designs V(y) will seek to maximize the signal value of this function (due to measurement limits in the former case, and due to a cost of effort in the latter).
+This parallel will be central to our approach, since it will allow us to import a number of statistical insights from incentive theory to the study of happiness.

-The optimal happiness functions we derive are one-step functions with a threshold corresponding to an endogenous reference point.
-(These functions can be interpreted as limiting versions of S-shaped curves - with a slope that is now entirely concentrated over the reference point.)
-Crucially, the reference point is positioned according to the current technological opportunities, and is updated over time so that it constantly matches the agent's potential.
-In order to illustrate this adaptive mechanism, we consider an environment where the optimal reference point equals the conditional expectation of output based on all available information.
-In particular, this expectation exploits information contained in past levels of output and in the output of peers, from which habituation and peer comparisons are derived.
-Consequently, the specific functional form for these habits and peer comparisons reflects their underlying informative role.
+The optimal happiness functions we derive correspond to an extreme version of the S-shaped value functions in prospect theory (Kahneman and Tversky [1979]), with a slope that is fully concentrated around an endogenous reference point.
+The position of this reference point is determined by the underlying technological opportunities.
+Moreover, it will optimally adjust over time so that it constantly matches the agent's potential.
+In order to illustrate this adaptive mechanism, we consider an environment where the optimal reference point corresponds to the conditional expectation of output based on all available information.
+In particular, this expectation will exploit information contained in past levels of output and in the output of peers, from which habituation and peer comparisons are derived.
+Consequently, the specific functional form for these habits and peer comparisons will reflect their underlying informative role.